TokisanGames/Terrain3D/CONTRIBUTING.md

 Other formatting:
 * One blank line between functions
 * All code passed through clang-format.
-See below
+See above

 ## Documentation